The true power of Namaste in Yoga

 - Breathe in normally.

-- You can also close your eyes if you wish to.
+- You can also close your eyes if you’d like.

-- A particular mantra is also chanted while it is practised as a part of Surya Namaskar.
+- A particular mantra is also chanted while practised as a part of Surya Namaskar.

 Some precautions that you should take while doing the Namaste pose

-- Avoid this posture if you have any chronic or recent injury at the hips or the knees.
+- Avoid this posture if you have a chronic or recent injury to your hip or knee.

-- Also, do not attempt to do this posture if you have elbow problems.
+- Also, avoid this posture if you have elbow problems.

-- If you have high blood pressures then refrain from doing this pose.
+- If you have high blood pressure, avoid this pose.

-- The Namaste pose has a positive effect on the muscles of the thighs and the nerves.
+- The Namaste pose positively affects the muscles of the thighs and the nerves.

 - Enhances the flexibility of the hips.